zordius/iso-call/README.md

 ```

 **Client**

-Use <a href="https://github.com/substack/node-browserify">browserify</a> to bundle your application and iso-call for browser
+Use <a href="https://github.com/substack/node-browserify">browserify</a> to bundle your application and iso-call for browser.
+You may also use <a href="https://github.com/benbria/aliasify">aliasify</a> to do more tricks:
+* hide api end points from users
+* handle server side only logic
+* handle client side only logic
+* reduce bundle size
+(TODO: add examples for these use case)

 Usage
 -----